corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 - Snowcone / Snowball / Snowmobile: to move large amount of data to the cloud, physically
 - Database: for specific workloads, usually with indexing and querying

+### Use Cases
+- **Snowball**: Best for **large-scale data migration when limited by internet bandwidth**, such as moving an entire data center to AWS.
+- **Storage Gateway**: Ideal for **hybrid cloud storage solutions**, allowing organizations to **extend their existing on-premises storage to the cloud** for backup, disaster recovery, or additional capacity.
+- **Transfer Family**: Suitable for **businesses that need to maintain legacy file transfer protocols but want to leverage the cloud for storage**, such as media companies sending large files.
+- **DataSync**: Useful for **continuous, scheduled, or one-time data migration and sync needs**, particularly when speed and data verification are critical, such as daily backups or active data archiving.